Cooling Tower Preventive Maintenance Service

 - Ensure all controls for capacity and freeze protection are set properly and functioning normally.

 - Some unit icing can be expected in very cold weather.
-Usually this will not effect the operation of the unit.
+Usually, this will not affect the operation of the unit.
 Resolve any icing conditions that may damage the unit or the supports, impair the system performance or create a safety hazard.